Adillwma/Combinatrix/README.md

 ### Permutations

-A permutation is an arrangement of items in a specific order i.e., represents the number of ways we can select `r` items from a set of `n` items when repetitions are not allowed.
+A permutation is an arrangement of items in a specific order i.e., represents the number of ways we can select `r` items from a set of `n` items when the ordering of the selection does matter.
 The formula to calculate permutations is:

 ```
 nPr = n! / (n - r)!